Code-Institute-Submissions/MoeskerDev-ms-project4-baby_NovResub/README.md

 1. For setting up the project I watched and copied most of the mini-project videos of CI.
 I adjusted some CSS styling.
 2.
 ## Content
 1. The images came from [unsplash](https://unsplash.com/).
 I actually kept the name of the person who made the image in the name of the image.
 When you click on the image the creator is mentioned in the url.
+For the cover image the source is fe-ngo-bvx3G7RkOts-unsplash.
 2. The data regarding the clothing I created myself.
 3. In order to create the mockups I used this [website](http://ami.responsivedesign.is).
 4. To create images from screenshots I used [Paste Pics](https://paste.pics/).